eslint/eslint/docs/src/user-guide/configuring/language-options.md

 }
 ```

 For historical reasons, the boolean value `false` and the string value `"readable"` are equivalent to `"readonly"`.
 Similarly, the boolean value `true` and the string value `"writeable"` are equivalent to `"writable"`.
-However, the use of older values is deprecated.
+However, the use of these older values is deprecated.

 ## Specifying Parser Options

 ESLint allows you to specify the JavaScript language options you want to support.
 By default, ESLint expects ECMAScript 5 syntax.
-You can override that setting to enable support for other ECMAScript versions as well as JSX by using parser options.
+You can override that setting to enable support for other ECMAScript versions and JSX using parser options.

 Please note that supporting JSX syntax is not the same as supporting React.
 React applies specific semantics to JSX syntax that ESLint doesn't recognize.
-We recommend using [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) if you are using React and want React semantics.
+We recommend using [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) if you are using React.

-By the same token, supporting ES6 syntax is not the same as supporting new ES6 globals (e.g., new types such as
-`Set`).
-For ES6 syntax, use `{ "parserOptions": { "ecmaVersion": 6 } }`; for new ES6 global variables, use `{ "env":
-{ "es6": true } }`. `{ "env": { "es6": true } }` enables ES6 syntax automatically, but `{ "parserOptions": { "ecmaVersion": 6 } }` does not enable ES6 globals automatically.
+By the same token, supporting ES6 syntax is not the same as supporting new ES6 globals (e.g., new types such as `Set`).
+For ES6 syntax, use `{ "parserOptions": { "ecmaVersion": 6 } }`; for new ES6 global variables, use `{ "env": { "es6": true } }`.
+Setting `{ "env": { "es6": true } }` enables ES6 syntax automatically, but `{ "parserOptions": { "ecmaVersion": 6 } }` does not enable ES6 globals automatically.

-Parser options are set in your `.eslintrc.*` file by using the `parserOptions` property.
+Parser options are set in your `.eslintrc.*` file with the `parserOptions` property.
 The available options are:

 * `ecmaVersion` - set to 3, 5 (default), 6, 7, 8, 9, 10, 11, 12, 13, or 14 to specify the version of ECMAScript syntax you want to use.
 You can also set to 2015 (same as 6), 2016 (same as 7), 2017 (same as 8), 2018 (same as 9), 2019 (same as 10), 2020 (same as 11), 2021 (same as 12), 2022 (same as 13), or 2023 (same as 14) to use the year-based naming.
-You can also set "latest" to use the most recently supported version.
+You can also set `"latest"` to use the most recently supported version.
 * `sourceType` - set to `"script"` (default) or `"module"` if your code is in ECMAScript modules.
 * `allowReserved` - allow the use of reserved words as identifiers (if `ecmaVersion` is 3).
 * `ecmaFeatures` - an object indicating which additional language features you'd like to use: